libris/swepubanalys/src/main/resources/client/README.md

 To come.

 ### \# Unit testing
-We use the Karma test-runner and the testing-framework Jasmine for writing unit tests.
+We use the Karma/Jasimne test-runner/testing-framework combination for writing unit tests.
 To run our unit tests, do the following command in the project root:
 ```
 karma run
 ```